uri-raviv-lab/pyceres/ceres/docs/source/nnls_modeling.rst

    from the solver uninterpretable.
 If you depend on the evaluated jacobian, do not use remove!
 This may change in a future release.

-.. function:: void Problem::SetParameterBlockConstant(const double* values)
+.. function:: void Problem::SetParameterBlockConstant(double* values)

    Hold the indicated parameter block constant during optimization.